atwupack/owasp-dependency-check/README.md

 ### Owasp Dependency Core options

-You can specify any options that the [OWASP dependency-check CLI tool](https://dependency-check.github.io/DependencyCheck/) provides.
+You can specify any arguments that the [OWASP dependency-check-cli](https://dependency-check.github.io/DependencyCheck/dependency-check-cli/arguments.html) provides.
 For example, to generate an HTML and JSON report, use:

 ```
 "scripts": {